AndreiaSaria/Twitter_to_Discord_bot/README.md

 --searchRandom (optional argument) '"subject you want"'

 Deletes a bot message with id
---delete_message '"message id"'
+--deleteMessage '"message id"'

 Only available for the users with the minimum role:

 Search twitter for a specific subject/user/hashtag.
---public_tweet_about 'Consider RT's?
+--publicTweetAbout 'Consider RT's?
 True/False' '"subject you want to seach"'

 Get the x latest tweets from user y.
---get_latest_tweets 'number of tweets' 'from who'
+--getLatestTweets 'number of tweets' 'from who'

 Allow latest tweet to be published in the discord.
 --yes